Knoblauchpilze/pge-app/README.md

 m_texturesPackID = texturesLoader.registerPack(pack);
 ```

 It is important to keep track of the identifier return by the `texturesLoader` as this will be used later on to reference the texture pack.
-For example to render one of the texture loaded in the pack, the user can sue the `render` method in the following way:
+For example to render one of the texture loaded in the pack, the user can use the `render` method in the following way:

 ```cpp
 SpriteDesc t;